-As outlined in the Policy for Compulsory Non-Academic Incidental Fees, copies of your society's constitution must be submitted annually to the Office of the Governing Council and the Office of the Vice-Provost, Students.
+As outlined in the Policy for Compulsory Non-Academic Incidental Fees, a copy of your society's current constitution and/or by-laws must be submitted annually to the Office of the Vice-Provost, Students (even if it remains unchanged).
+Our office will provide your society's governing documents to the Office of the Governing Council as needed.